DavidNash2024/Win32xx/samples/Dock/Readme.txt

 * Use of CDockFrame to provide docking support.
 * Use of RichEdit, ListView and TreeView windows as view windows for CDocker.
 * Saving the dock layout in the registry.
-* Use of OnMenuUpdate to manage menu item check boxes
+* Use of OnMenuUpdate to manage menu item check boxes.
-* Demonstrates the effects of the various dock styles
+* Demonstrates the effects of the various dock styles.